-Can a marriage help book really transform your marriage?
+Can a marriage counseling book transform your marriage?

 Can it a good alternative for a marriage counselor?